Most Beautiful Places to Visit Around the World

 - Location Map

-We spent five amazing days hiking along the famous bisses (historic irrigation trails) with panoramic views of the snow-capped Alps, relaxing at cozy mountain cafés with cheese fondue and Valais wine, and riding the gondola up to Tracouet for breathtaking vistas of the Dent de Nendaz and the shimmering lake at the summit.
+We spent our time hiking along the famous bisses (historic irrigation trails) with panoramic views of the snow-capped Alps, relaxing at cozy mountain cafés with cheese fondue and Valais wine, and riding the gondola up to Tracouet for breathtaking vistas of the Dent de Nendaz and the shimmering lake at the summit.

 What I loved best:

-Back at Hôtel Nendaz 4 Vallées & Spa, I got a relaxing 60-minute massage, followed by a relaxing time in the sauna and a delicious dinner at the hotel restaurant.
+Back at Hôtel Nendaz 4 Vallées & Spa, I got a relaxing 60-minute massage (my favorite highlight!), followed by a relaxing time in the sauna and a delicious dinner at the hotel restaurant.
 Our Mountain View Suite was so cozy, decorated in Swiss chalet style with warm wood, a fireplace, double sink bathroom, nice seating area, and high ceilings.

 4. Bassano del Grappa, Italy

-This charming town at the foothills of the Venetian Alps instantly won me over with its cobblestone streets, elegant piazzas, pastel-hued buildings, and the iconic Ponte Vecchio (Ponte degli Alpini) stretching gracefully over the Brenta River — it felt like stepping into a watercolor painting!
+This charming town at the foothills of the Venetian Alps instantly won me over with its cobblestone streets, elegant piazzas, pastel-hued buildings, and the iconic Ponte Vecchio (Ponte degli Alpini) stretching gracefully over the Brenta River (see my photos) — it felt like stepping into a watercolor painting!

 - Elevation: 420 feet (129 meters) above sea level.